aka “family size Ho-Ho” or festive Yule Log

-- Remove mixing bowl from mixer and using a fine mesh sieve, sift dry ingredients onto the top of the egg mixture a third at a time, folding carefully with a rubber spatula to combine before adding the next third.
+- Remove the mixing bowl from the mixer and using a fine mesh sieve, sift dry ingredients onto the top of the egg mixture a third at a time, folding carefully with a rubber spatula to combine before adding the next third.
 Repeat until all dry ingredients are incorporated.

 - Return bowl to stand and while mixing on low, pour the butter down the side of the bowl until combined.
 Remove bowl from stand, fold slowly with spatula to make sure all the butter is fully incorporated.
-Pour onto prepared baking sheet and place in preheated oven.
+Pour onto the prepared baking sheet and place in a preheated oven.

-- Bake for 3 minutes, carefully rotate pan and bake for an additional 3-4 minutes or until center is springy.
+- Bake for 3 minutes, carefully rotate pan and bake for an additional 3-4 minutes or until the center is springy.

-- Remove from oven and carefully invert onto parchment dusted with cocoa and peel off the parchment paper it was baked in.
+- Remove from the oven and carefully invert onto parchment dusted with cocoa and peel off the parchment paper it was baked in.
 While warm, carefully roll cake and parchment from one short end to the other.
 This will provide some “muscle memory” once it’s cooled and make for a better roll once it’s filled.
-Place in refrigerator and let cool completely.
+Place in the refrigerator and let cool completely.

 - To make the ganache coating, place chocolate chips in a heat proof bowl.
-In a small sauce pan, slowly warm milk and butter over low heat until small bubbles appear around the edges then carefully whisk to combine.
+In a small saucepan, slowly warm milk and butter over low heat until small bubbles appear around the edges then carefully whisk to combine.
 Remove from heat and pour over chocolate chips.
 Let it set for a couple minutes then whisk until all chips are melted and mixture is smooth.

 - Pour ganache evenly over the cake roll to cover.
-Once ganache is done dripping, using two metal spatulas, move cake to a new place on the wire rack* then place in refrigerator to set up for at least 20 minutes or even overnight.
-Remove from wire rack to serving platter, slice (a serrated knife run under a bit of warm water makes slicing a bit easier) and serve with additional whipped cream, ice cream or chopped fruit.
+Once ganache is done dripping, using two metal spatulas, move cake to a new place on the wire rack* then place in the refrigerator to set up for at least 20 minutes or even overnight.
+Remove from the wire rack to a serving platter, slice (a serrated knife run under a bit of warm water makes slicing a bit easier) and serve with additional whipped cream, ice cream or chopped fruit.